 Without professional care, gingivitis can escalate as the bacterial presence and inflammation causes your gums to slowly recede from the base of your teeth.
 In time, the deep infection near the roots can weaken the bones.
 This could eventually cause the loss of multiple teeth in one area of your mouth.

-If you live in the Hamlin, Pennsylvania, area and you have gum health concerns, you should call 570-689-2449 to seek diagnosis and treatment from our dentists.
+If you live in the Lake Ariel, Pennsylvania, area and you have gum health concerns, you should call 570-689-2449 to seek diagnosis and treatment from our dentists.